 Venting: Whiny, harsh, ridiculing, arrogant, and even violent.
 Such a conversation will easily lead to full-blown sobbing, not because of the circumstances, but because of the huge drama that we’ve created around them.
-The sobbing is part of the drama – its objective is to emphasize what was said and win us sympathy.
+The sobbing might as well be part of the drama – used to emphasize our words and win us sympathy.

 Choice of words

 Sharing: Words that reflect our feelings: “I’m very angry,” “I’m hurt,” “I’m not at my best yet,” “It’s hard for me,” etc.

 Venting: Wording filled with accusations and self-justification.
-Harsh and intense words will be used regarding our situation and toward the other person.
+Harsh and intense words are being used to describe our situation and our judgment and opinion of the other person.

 Sharing: Neutral.
-Although our facial expression may show emotions such as anger or sadness may appear on our face.
+Although our facial expression may show emotions such as anger or sadness.

 Venting: Intended to magnify the drama by emphasizing our judgment and aversion toward the person we are speaking about, or our own misery.

 Sharing: A sense of relief may be felt upon sharing.
-Yet, if we are over the need for drama, we might as well feel the intensification of the negative emotions if we’ve been accidentally caught by self-pity.
+And if we’ve been accidentally caught by self-pity and have enough self-awareness, we’ll feel the intensification of the negative emotions .

-Venting: Since ‘venting’ is accompanied with so much drama and negativity, it drains our power, paints everything black, presents us as helpless victims, and thus, fills us with anger and despair and makes it much more difficult for us to deal with the situation.
+Venting: Since ‘venting’ is accompanied with so much drama and negativity, it drains our power, paints everything black, presents us as helpless victims, and thus, fills us with anger and despair and makes it much more difficult for us to cope with the situation.

 What Should You Do If Someone Repeatedly ‘Vents’ to You?

 Often, your mother, sister, or a friend will turn you into their favorite listener and spill out their anger, frustrations, and problems before you over and over again.

 When I advise my clients to minimize interaction of this nature, they are quick to say something like, “But what will she do without me??”

-They believe that their willingness to listen benefits the other person even if they’re about to explode and are just waiting for them to stop talking.
+They believe that their willingness to listen benefits the other person even if they’re about to explode and are just waiting for this person to stop talking.